hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Await completions with `await`

 [This is an alternative to `after`, should we keep it?
 It avoids the need to nest `after` statements.]
-Inside a `task` block, an `await` statement is used to wait for a completion to trigger.
+Inside a `compute` block, an `await` statement is used to wait for a completion to trigger.
 The `await` can be immediately applied to an asynchronous operation or a completion name.
 ```rust
 await statatement;